 In general, government officials are seldom empowered to reach settlement agreements on claims, as these often have significant financial implications.
 As such, the dispute resolution process (DRP) is the default in all claims.
-Both parties 72
+Both parties need to follow the prescribed DRP to ensure that all time lines are met and all procedures complied with.
+The worst possible outcome is a default judgment under the DRP without the merits of the matter being decided upon.

-A common form of claim is that which arises between a private partner and its subcontractors, or between sub-contractor and supplier or sub-sub-contractor.
+A common form of claim is that which arises between a private partner and its sub-contractors, or between sub-contractor and supplier or sub-sub-contractor.
 The reason for this is that these sub-contracts often follow the form of more conventional construction or Engineering, Procurement and Construction (EPC) contracts where claims for specific performance and/or damages are far more common.